Transmode/gradle-docker/README.md

  - `baseImage` - The base docker image used when building images (i.e. the name after `FROM` in the Dockerfile).
  - `maintainer` - The name and email address of the image maintainer.
  - `registry` - The hostname and port of the Docker image registry unless the official Docker index is used.
+ - `useApi` - Use the Docker Remote API instead of a locally installed `docker` binary.
+See [below](https://github.com/Transmode/gradle-docker/blob/master/README.md#docker-remote-api)

 Example to set the base docker image and maintainer name for all tasks: